Best Practices for an Effective Product Welcome Page

 Compare this kind of copy to generic button text like “Continue” or “Get Started.”
 Which one are you more excited to click?
 Remember, button CTAs aren’t just passive copy; they’re actions that new users are actively opting into doing.
 Your button text needs to set expectation for what is to come, and what is to come should be well in line with helping your user find their Aha!
 Moment.

-You’ve welcomed your new users to your product with an awesome welcome page.
+You’ve welcomed your new users to your product with an awesome welcome page that implements user onboarding best practices throughout.
 But don’t stop there.
 Instead of dropping them onto your dashboard from your welcome page’s button, help them towards Aha! by redirecting them to the page from which they can achieve Aha!

 We made this mistake at Appcues.
 We were dropping new users on our dashboard after welcoming them to our product and asking them to then navigate to the ‘create page’ where they could pick a user onboarding pattern to create—the creation of which is our Aha!
 Moment.